NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 _Drones_ also have a fixed moving pattern that follows a predetermined path.
 This path is decided prior to the simulation and is not influenced by the state of the map or the agents.
 This is a simplification to keep the model complexity low and to avoid the need for the _drone_ to plan its path dynamically.
 The current path is a square with a parametric side length, each _drone_ can be setup with a different dimension and with a specific starting position.
 ]

+In the *faster model* after selecting the actor needed to perform an action the _drone_ sends a message to all the actors involved with the total waiting time needed to complete the action.

 == Statistical Model Checking

 All the optional stochastic features have been implemented: